Montgomery County, Pennsylvania

 Valley

-Some communities earn their reputation over decades.
-Huntingdon Valley is one of them — consistently ranked among the most expensive real estate in Pennsylvania, defined by its schools, its land, and a community identity that draws people back generation after generation.
+Some communities build a strong reputation over decades.
+Huntingdon Valley is one of them — consistently recognized for its housing values, preserved land, and established community character that continues to attract buyers generation after generation.

 $637K